Duration: 1 day(s)

 The Robert Schuman and the fathers of Europe circuit: Robert Schuman, father of Europe, was born in Luxembourg.
 Guided tour: 3 hours €115, leave place Guillaume, Luxembourg City Tourist Office.

-Lunch at the Alfa Brasserie of the Hotel Alfa, the site of General Omar Bradley’s headquarters.
+In front of the main station the Hotel Alfa, the site of General Omar Bradley’s headquarters.

 Total duration of the visits: 5 hours.